MClemot/SkeletonLearning/README.md

 # Neural skeleton: implicit neural representation away from the surface

-This repository contains the research code of the medial skeleton extration technique described in "Neural skeleton: implicit neural representation away from the surface", Mattéo Clémot, Julie Digne.
+This repository contains the code for the medial skeleton extration technique described in <i>Neural skeleton: implicit neural representation away from the surface</i>, Mattéo Clémot, Julie Digne, 2023.

+This code is tested under Linux 22.04.

 ![Graphical abstract](Images/overview_spot.png)